ben-tanen/ben-tanen.github.io/_posts/2021-01-23-trump-timeline.md

 ---
 layout: post
-title:  "How Well Do You Remember Trump's Term In Office?"
+title: How Well Do You Remember Trump's Term In Office?
-date:   2021-01-23 10:05:41
+date: '2021-01-23 12:00:00'
-thumbnail: /assets/img/post-thumbnails/trump-timeline.jpeg
+thumbnail: /assets/img/post-thumbnails/trump-timeline-1ccad93c.jpg
 ---

 This week marked the close of the Trump Presidency and throughout the week, different outlets have been recollecting all of the craziness that happened in the past four plus years.
 [The New York Times prepared such a video](https://www.youtube.com/watch?v=e2FNujc0UM4) and as I was watching, I realized how warped my memory and sense of time for these events had gotten.
 Some events felt like years ago but were only months ago.
 Some I didn't remember at all even though they felt significant at the time.